SwaggyDonut/autoemail/README.md

-This script automatically sends email to arbitrary email addresses.
+This script sends email.
-A test gmail account is used.
+Just for fun.
-Do not use it to spam people's email. test test
+Do not use it to spam other people's email.